-☐ Get Post-Exposure Packet from your office's designated location or the risk management website: http://www.american.edu/finance/rmehs/index.cfm ☐ If additional first aid is required, go with or send someone with the affected employee to Sibley Emergency Room ☐ Complete the Incident Report for Supervisor form and return to the Office of Risk Management within 24 hours of the incident.
-For questions, contact Risk Management at 202-885-2007 ☐ Immediately report incident to St. Paul Travelers Insurance Workman's Compensation Hotline at 1-800-238-6225.
-More information on RMEHS Website: http://www.american.edu/finance/rmehs/workerscomp.cfm
+Get Post-Exposure Packet from your office's designated location or the Bloodborne Pathogens Program website If additional first aid is required, go with, or send someone with, the affected employee to Sibley Emergency Room (or urgent care center of affected employee's choosing) Complete the Incident Report for Supervisor Form and return it to the Office of Risk Management within 24 hours of the incident.
+For questions, contact Risk Management at 202-885-2007 Immediately report the incident to Travelers Insurance Workman's Compensation Hotline at 1-800-238-6225.
+More information is available on the Worker's Compensation website

-Consent/Refusal for HIV, HBV, and HCV Infectivity Testing:
+CONSENT / REFUSAL FOR HIV, HBV, AND HCV INFECTIVITY TESTING: AFFECTED EMPLOYEE